 A six-figure salary is something many of us dream of making!
-However, a $100,000 salary in the US, in this day and age, may not stretch as far as you think.
+Is $100k a good salary in the US or should you be earning more?
+Is six figures good?

-As it stands, $100,000 per year is likely to provide comfortable living for single people or couples across many US states.
-However, cost of living can vary from area to area, and inflation is always likely to fluctuate.
 Let’s take a closer look at how far $100,000 can stretch, and how you can start earning six figures sooner rather than later!

 What’s considered a good salary in the US?